fighting45/STYXY-smart-contracts-Ethereum/README.md

 REPORT_GAS=true || false
 ```

-### 4. Deploy the contract
+### 4. Deploy the contracts

-To deploy the contract to the Sepolia testnet, run the following command:
+To deploy the contracts to the Sepolia testnet, run the following command:

 ```bash
 npx hardhat run scripts/deploy.js --network sepolia